k-chinen/fwtype/README.md

 fwtype
 ======

-fwtype generates TeX's source using picture-env.
-This is not verbatim-env
-because the spacing between letters in verbatim-env is not uniform, so there is a misalignment.
+fwtype generates TeX picture environments instead of verbatim ones, since verbatim spacing is not uniform and causes misalignment.